aplater/soc2-compliance/policies/access.md

     i.
 Hiring Manager notifies HR when an employee has been terminated.

     i.
-HR opens an onboard comply procedure and follows the onboarding instructions.
+HR opens an onboard comply procedure and follows the offboarding instructions.

     i.
 HR sends a ticket to IT to inform them of a user termination.

     i.
-Employee turns in assets during final interview.
+Employee turns in assets during offboarding interview.

     i.
-IT terminates access to all software checks-in physical assets in Snipe-IT within two business days from receipt of notification.
+IT revokes all access to software and checks-in physical assets in Snipe-IT within two business days from receipt of notification.

     i.
 Computer is marked as "Pending Imaging" and added to the queue to be re-imaged.